Part 14 of 17

 NATO: Security, Reforms and Public Division

-Montenegro joined the Partnership for Peace programme in January 2007.
+Montenegro joined the Partnership for Peace programme on 14 December 2006, having been invited at the NATO summit in Riga in November 2006.
 Then came the Membership Action Plan (2009), an invitation (2015) and official membership on 5 June 2017.

 - •Article 5 of the Washington Treaty provides collective defence

-- •Army standardisation enabled modernisation of 70% of equipment through NATO funds
+- •Army standardisation and modernisation through NATO cooperation programmes

 - •In 2016, the opposition brought up to 20,000 protesters onto the streets demanding a referendum